1. Why has the University cancelled Convocation ceremonies for 2020 and Spring 2021?

 11. What happens if I already pre-paid for shipping?

 If you submitted a signed delivery form with payment prior to leaving campus or Toronto, you will receive a refund.
 Refunds will be processed when the office re-opens.
 Thank you for your patience.

 12. When will my in-person graduation celebration take place?

 We look forward to welcoming you back on campus once it is safe to do so.
 Your Division/ Faculty/ College will be in contact with you directly regarding arrangements for your graduation celebration once those details are available.
 Please note that these celebrations will not happen before Fall 2021.

 13. I want photos on campus with my family.
 How can I get the gown and arrange this?

 Academic regalia will be worn at the divisional graduation celebrations to be held at a later date.

 Graduates wishing to rent regalia for at-home celebrations or photographs can do so with Gaspard.
-More information will be available soon.
+Please visit the Gaspard website to rent or purchase regalia.